Interval Color Wheel

 Use as a memory aid

 When practicing scales and arpeggios, as you play each note try thinking of both the interval name and its color at the same time, visualizing the color as you play it.
-You may find, as I did, that this yields a surprising improvement in memorization, recall, and overall understanding.
+You may find, as I did, that this yields surprising improvements in memorization, recall, and overall understanding.

 Related material